avaneev/prvhash/README.md

 system.
 On the other hand, the self-starting sequence can be avoided by adding any non-zero random value to `lcg` the moment `lcg` reaches zero state, or injecting a message entropy via `Seed`.
-According to `PractRand` tests, both approaches are good solutions to this nuance; moreover, this is structurally correct (both `Seed` and `lcg` can accept external entropy).
+According to `PractRand` tests, both approaches are good solutions to this nuance; moreover, they are structurally correct (both `Seed` and `lcg` can accept external entropy).

 While `lcg`, `Seed`, and `Hash` variables should be initialized with good